-Pros and Cons
+Pros and Cons of Boutique Accounting Firms

 - Specializing in a field often lets you charge higher rates for your services.
 People generally pay more for a tax specialist when they’re facing an audit, and you can capitalize on that.

-- Developing a reputation for excellence in a single field could draw business to you, rather than you having to go and look for it.
-Your reputation as Canada’s ranking expert in mergers could have other accountants referring their own clients to you when that’s the service their clients need.
+- Developing a reputation for excellence in a single field draws business to your firm, rather than you spending time marketing to and locating a client base.
+Your reputation as Canada’s ranking expert in mergers could have other accountants referring their own clients to you when their clients need that service.

 - Niche accounting firms sometimes have to turn away business.

-Tighter Focus, Higher Profile
+With a Tighter Focus Comes a Higher Profile

 Marketing Your Boutique Accounting Firm